iamlucasvieira/blogApi/README.md

 # Blog Platform Backend

 This project is the backend implementation of a blogging platform using FastAPI.
 It allows users to create, edit, browse, and delete blog posts.

 ## Features

 - Create blog posts
 - Edit existing posts
-- Browse user posts
 - Delete posts
 - View posts from other users
+- View own posts

 ## Technologies

 - FastAPI
 - SQLAlchemy
+- Sqlite
 - Pydantic
 - Uvicorn

 ## Design Choices

 - FastAPI: Modern, fast, and easy to use framework for building APIs
 - Pydantic: Data validation and settings management using Python type annotations
-- SQLite: Lightweight database for development
+- Sqlite: Lightweight database for development

 ## Getting Started